 - I. Procedures on student records shall be approved by the School Board and contained in the Student Records Handbook.
 These procedures shall include provisions of the Family Educational Rights and Privacy Act requirements relating to the surveying of students, the collecting of information from students for marketing purposes, and certain nonemergency medical examinations. - II.
-Parents and students shall be notified annually of their rights regarding education records. - III.
-The District shall not collect or retain information including biometric information restricted by §1002.222, F.S. - IV.
-The individual records of children enrolled in the Voluntary Prekindergarten Education Program shall be maintained as confidential records exempt from the public records law as required by Florida Statutes. - V. Student information that is confidential and exempt shall not be released except when authorized by §1002.221, F.S. - VI.
-The School District, upon receiving a written request for another school, public or private, within or out of State, shall transfer within three (3) school days the records of the student. - A. The records to be transferred shall include: - 1.
-Category A and B (including disciplinary records with respect to suspension and expulsion) records as defined by State Board of Education Rule 6A-1.0955 Education Records, Florida Administrative Code (FAC). - 2.
-Verified reports of serious or recurrent behavior patterns, including threat assessment evaluations and intervention services; and
+Parents, as defined by law, and students shall be notified annually of their rights regarding education records. - III.
+The School District shall not collect or retain information including biometric information restricted by Section 1002.222, F.S. - IV.
+The individual records of children enrolled in the Voluntary Prekindergarten Education Program shall be maintained as confidential records exempt from the public records law as required by Florida Statutes. - V. The School District acknowledges important information relating to a minor child should not be withheld inadvertently or purposefully, from the parent, as defined by law, including information relating to the minor child's health, well-being, and education, while the minor child is in the custody of the School District. - VI.
+Pursuant to Section 1006.07, F.S., the parent, as defined by state law, shall have the right to access and review all school records related to the parent's minor child, including, but not limited to, the right to access school safety and discipline incident reports. - VII.
+Student information that is confidential and exempt shall not be released except when authorized by Section 1002.221, F.S. - VIII.
+The School District, upon receiving a written request for another school, public or private, within or out of State, shall transfer within three (3) school days the records of the student.

-- 3. Psychological evaluations, including therapeutic treatment plans and therapy or progress notes created or maintained by School District or charter school staff, as appropriate. - VII.
-Reporting of information in any student database shall comply with these safeguards. - A. Data reported to the Florida Department of Education shall not disclose a student's name or identity unless required by Florida Statutes; - B. Data shall not be stored in a single file or released in such a manner that a complete student profile can be reported unless specified by Florida Statutes; and - C. Data shall be protected from unauthorized use at all times. - VIII.
-Social security numbers may be collected from students - A. To be used as student identification numbers as allowed by 1008.386, F.S., until the Department of Education has issued a student identification number: - B. To facilitate the processing of student scholarships, college admission and other applications; and - C. For other purposes when consent of the parent or adult student is granted. - IX.
-Transfer of Student Records - A. Pursuant to Section 1003.25 Procedures for transfer of student records, Florida Statutes, the transfer of records for students who transfer from school to school shall occur within three (3) school days. - B. When transferred, student records shall include all verified reports of serious or recurrent behavior patterns, including threat assessment evaluation and intervention services, and psychological evaluations, including therapeutic treatment plans and therapy or progress notes created or maintained by School District or charter school staff.
+- A. The records to be transferred shall include: - Category A and B (including disciplinary records with respect to suspension and expulsion) records as defined by State Board of Education Rule 6A-1.0955 - Education Records, Florida Administrative Code (FAC). - 2.
+Verified reports of serious or recurrent behavior patterns, including threat assessment evaluations and intervention services: and - 3.
+Psychological evaluations, including therapeutic treatment plans and therapy or progress notes created or maintained by School District or charter school staff, as appropriate. - IX.
+Reporting of information in any student database shall comply with these safeguards. - A. Data reported to the Florida Department of Education shall not disclose a student's name or identity unless required by Florida Statutes; - B. Data shall not be stored in a single file or released in such a manner that a complete student profile can be reported unless specified by Florida Statutes; and - C. Data shall be protected from unauthorized use at all times. - X. Social security numbers may be collected from students - A. To be used as student identification numbers as allowed by 1008.386, F.S., until the Department of Education has issued a student identification number; - B. To facilitate the processing of student scholarships, college admission and other applications; and - C. For other purposes when consent of the parent or adult student is granted. - XI.
+Transfer of Student Records - A. Pursuant to Section 1003.25 Procedures for transfer of student records, Florida Statutes, the transfer of records for students who transfer from school to school shall occur within three (3) school days.

+B. When transferred, student records shall include all verified reports of serious or recurrent behavior patterns, including threat assessment evaluation and intervention services, and psychological evaluations, including therapeutic treatment plans and therapy or progress notes created or maintained by School District or charter school staff.